 If you’re a wine lover, San Cristobal is the place to be.
 There’s a wine bar that offers glasses of wine and tapas for $1 (we talk more about this later).
 The wine bar is a great place to start your night before heading to any one of San Cristobal’s numerous bars and clubs.

 With affordable accommodation and living costs, San Cristobal is starting to hit the digital nomad scene.
 The abundance of cafes and co-working spaces has made the city the perfect place to work.

 Located in the mountains of Chiapas

-Situated 2,200 meters in the mountains of Chiapas, San Cristobal boasts warm sunny days but a chillier climate during the nights.
+Situated 2,200 meters in the mountains of Chiapas, San Cristobal has warm sunny days but a chillier climate during the nights.
 This also makes the city a great place for hiking.